DGrothe-PhD/T9Kbd/README.md

 T9 keyboard app for Windows.

-Type by click or number keys of your keyboard.
+Type by clicking on the buttons or using the number keys of your keyboard.
+You can enter a full text with just one finger.

 ## Shortcuts

 |Shortcut   | Function            |